Date of Award:

 Limitations of the study and recommendations for further research are discussed.

 Emerson, Judith, "Use of the Transactional Analysis Ego State Concept to Measure Client Change in Psychotherapy" (1990).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6018.